babaygt/trip-track-social/README.md

 ### API Endpoints

-Detailed documentation of the API endpoints can be found [here](docs/API_Documentation.md).
+Detailed documentation of the API endpoints can be found [here](http://localhost:8080/api-docs).
+It is generated with Swagger.

+#### Swagger Template

+You can use the Swagger template to generate your own API documentation.
+You can find the template [here](docs/SWAGGER_TEMPLATE.md).

 ### Data Documentation

 Detailed documentation of the data models can be found [here](docs/DATA_DOCUMENTATION.md).

+### Development Guide

+Detailed documentation of the development guide can be found [here](docs/DEVELOPMENT.md).

+### Architecture

+Detailed documentation of the architecture can be found [here](docs/ARCHITECTURE.md).

 ### Component Library